codingburgas/linked-list-sprint-project-pastpulse/README.md

 2. 📂 Open PastPulse.sln file. <br><br>
 3. ▶️ Start the project.

+# 🕹 How to play
+1. Make an account or log in and begin to play.
+2. First, you choose which period you want to be given a riddle from - before or after the First World War.
+3. Then you choose the difficulty you want from 1 to 3 and you get your first clue.
+The clue is given in the form of a question and you have to answer it.
+4. After answering the 4 questions you have to enter the answer to the riddle - what is the uprising?
+Three interesting facts about this uprising appear, and then you can choose to solve another puzzle or switch to the simulator.

 # 🛠️💻 Languages, Frameworks, and Tools
 ## Design
 <br>